All Australians, with the exception of indigenous Australians, are ‘boatpeople’ - or ‘plane people’.

-Recently, a new organisation was formed in Australia, one of the many groups that protest against the Australian Government's treatment of Asylum Seekers.
+Recently, a new action group sprung up in Australia; one of the many groups that rally in dissent against Australia's treatment of asylum seekers.

 12th February, 2002

 The Government don't bother about Aboriginal People.
 They still don't realise that Aboriginal people belong to the country.
 We have nothing against the refugees.
 We don't mind people from far away coming here, but the Government hasn't even asked us Aboriginal people.

 It makes me upset to see those people locked up in cages, like animals.
 On our country.
 Being punished and hurting themselves, sewing their lips up.
 It's terrible.
 And the children, we feel really sad about them being in there.
 We are like them people, fighting for our country, our culture.

 White people have got full control over our country.
 Mining at Roxby, Woomera, doing whatever.
 And now they want to bury all that nuclear waste in our country.
 They got the cheek for all the blackfellas to vote for them and then they really don't listen.